kamindustries/td-scope/README.md

 `Trigger Comparator` selects whether the oscilloscope should look for values greater than or less than the chosen trigger value.

-* `Less` latches onto values that are less than `Trigger`.
+* `Less` latches onto values that are less than the trigger.
-* `Greater` latches onto values that are greater than `Trigger`.
+* `Greater` latches onto values that are greater than the trigger.
-* `Proximity` latches onto values that are within a certain range from `Trigger`.
+* `Proximity` latches onto values that are within a certain range from the trigger.
 The `Trigger Width` parameter sets how large the acceptable range is.

-`Slope Sign` looks for a trigger with either a positive or negative slope.
+`Slope Sign` pairs the trigger to either a positive or negative slope.

 `Resample High Freq` will resample the buffer when the timebase is small (less than the length of 1 frame).